brianbtrfld/Xamarin/README.md

 Xamarin
 =======

-Xamarin Research and Proof of Concepts
+Research and Proof of Concepts